TheDarkSkyXD/PlayListify/docs/specifications/classes_and_functions.md

 *   `schemaPath` (string, optional): The path to the database schema file.
 Defaults to "schema/database_schema.sql".
 *   `maxRetries` (integer, optional): The maximum number of retries for database connection.
 Defaults to 5.
 *   `retryIntervalMs` (integer, optional): The retry interval in milliseconds.
 Defaults to 1000.
-*   `connectionCheckIntervalMs` (integer, optional): The interval in milliseconds for checking the database connection.
-Defaults to 5000.

 #### Throws
 *   `ArgumentException`: If `dbPath` is null or empty or if `dbPath` is not a valid path.